DataFire/Integrations/integrations/generated/google_androidenterprise/README.md

 ### ManagedConfigurationsSettings
 * ManagedConfigurationsSettings `object`: A managed configurations settings resource contains the set of managed properties that have been configured for an Android app to be applied to a set of users.
 The app's developer would have defined configurable properties in the managed configurations schema.
   * kind `string`: Identifies what kind of resource this is.
 Value: the fixed string "androidenterprise#managedConfigurationsSettings".
+  * lastUpdatedTimestampMillis `string`: The last updated time of the managed configuration settings in milliseconds since 1970-01-01T00:00:00Z.
   * managedProperty `array`: The set of managed properties for this configuration.
     * items [ManagedProperty](#managedproperty)
   * mcmId `string`: The ID of the managed configurations settings.